Overview of Sports at GIS

-Sports Leadership: A two-tiered PE class that teaches HS students how to teach PE, coach & referee sports.
-These students will serve as coaches an-d referees for Rec League, U12 and U14.
+Sports Leadership: A two-tiered PE class that teaches high school students how to teach PE, coach & referee sports.
+These students will serve as coaches and/or referees for Rec League, U12 and U14.
 They will also serve as score keepers at all levels.

 Helpful Hints from our Department

 The Sports culture in Thailand is very different from western countries.
 Flexibility is vital to success here.
 Thai teams will often approach about playing with only a few days' notice so be prepared for changes in dates/times/locations of games.
 We will try to keep you as up to date as possible.
 Any last minute changes with games and/or weather and cancellations, will be posted under the "Breaking News" category on the home page of our website by 1:30pm.
 Games vs. Thai schools are often later in the afternoons as Thai schools are not dismissed until 4pm.

 Over the years, we have had the privilege of hosting sports clinics taught by professional athletes.
 These clinics usually occur on short notice and although we try to avoid scheduling conflicts, it sometimes can't be avoided.